PX4/PX4-user_guide/en/config_vtol/vtol_without_airspeed_sensor.md

 :::warning
 The use of an airspeed sensor is advised.
-Support for VTOL's without an airspeed sensor is considered experimental and should only be attempted by experienced pilots.
+Support for VTOLs without an airspeed sensor is considered experimental and should only be attempted by experienced pilots.
 :::

 Fixed-wing vehicles use airspeed sensors to determine the speed at which the airplane is moving through the air.